ETIAS for Germany

 British citizens do not need a visa for short trips to Germany.
 Tourists and business travellers with a valid UK passport can spend up to 90 days in Germany without a visa.

-From plugin:content-inject, however, they will need to register with the European Travel Information and Authorisation System (ETIAS).
+From 2026, however, they must register with the European Travel Information and Authorisation System (ETIAS).
 ETIAS is a new visa waiver for Europe.
 It will be mandatory to go to Germany from the United Kingdom.

 ETIAS will make Germany an even safer destination for tourists and residents.
 It will screen foreigners entering the country without a visa, helping to identify security threats.